 - Decide how you want to spend the day.
 See Things to Do on Grand Turk for insights.
 We advise printing our Grand Turk Map in the event that your rental does not have one.

 - We advise arriving at the airports (Providenciales and Grand Turk) a minimum of 45 minutes prior to domestic flight departures.
 You do not need to arrive a full two hours in advance as with international flights.

 Flights cost around $150 per person round trip.
 There are several flights per day between Providenciales and Grand Turk.
 Flight time is around 30 minutes.

 There are two local airlines, interCaribbean and Caicos Express Airways, and both have similar schedules and fares.
 You can book online, via telephone, or at their offices on Providenciales.
 There’s typically availability for most flights (ignoring special occasions), although it’s recommended to book a few days in advance.

-Costs are around $75 per day (May 2013) for an economy class sedan (insurances and taxes included, fuel is not).
-Fuel is expensive at around $6/gallon (2015), but due to the island’s small size you shouldn’t spend more than around $20 on fuel for the day.
+Costs are around $75-95 per day for an economy-class sedan or small SUV (insurance and taxes included, fuel is not).
+Fuel is expensive at around $7.10/gallon (2023 price), yet due to the island’s small size, you shouldn’t spend more than around $20-30 on fuel for the day.

-The Grand Turk Cruise Center offers island tours by bus and open truck, but these are geared towards cruise ship visitors and only operate when a ship is in.
+The Grand Turk Cruise Center offers island tours by bus and open truck, yet these are geared towards cruise ship visitors and only operate when a ship is in.
 Most taxis also offer tours if you don’t wish to drive.

 If a cruise ship isn't in (check the port schedule), it can be a bit difficult to find an open restaurant.
-The Sandbar Restaurant on Duke’s Street is open seven days a week and serves international and American style dishes such as hamburgers.
+The Sandbar Restaurant on Duke’s Street is open seven days a week and serves international and American-style dishes such as hamburgers.